glisco/android-power-button-fix/README.md

 Many Nexus 5 and other phones have problems with power button.
 If you use the button only to power on your device you can preserve the button forever!

-This app is developed with  Android Studio 1.0 Project
+This app is developed as an Android Studio 1.0 project.